3-Hydroxybenzaldehyde

 3-Hydroxybenzaldehyde is an organic compound with the formula HOC6H4CHO.
 It is a colorless solid although most samples appear tan.
 Two other isomers of hydroxybenzaldehyde exist.

 Preparation

 It has been prepared from 3-nitrobenzaldehyde in a sequence of nitro group reduction, diazotization of the amine, and hydrolysis.

-3-hydroxybenzyl-alcohol dehydrogenase is an NADP-dependent enzyme that produces 3-hydroxybenzaldehyde from 3-hydroxybenzyl alcohol.
+3-hydroxybenzyl-alcohol dehydrogenase is an nicotinamide adenine dinucleotide phosphate-dependent enzyme that produces 3-hydroxybenzaldehyde from 3-hydroxybenzyl alcohol.

 Biomedical properties

 3-Hydroxybenzaldehyde exhibits vasculoprotective effects by lowering vascular smooth muscle cell proliferation and endothelial cells inflammation.
 3-Hydroxybenzaldehyde is used in the synthesis of monastrol.